 At the Institute for Human-Animal Connection (IHAC), we aim to improve the overall well-being of humans, animals and the environment through innovative, scientifically sound research and scholarship in therapeutic human-animal interactions, animals in communities and conservation social work.
 Informed by a systems view of social problems and guided by principles of efficacy, beneficence and justice, our research provides novel insights into the relationships between humans, animals and the environment we share.

 Explore Current IHAC ResearchLearn More

 Therapeutic Human-Animal Interactions

 A primary research focus for IHAC is understanding how to ethically and most effectively incorporate animals and the natural environment in diverse, therapeutic and community-based settings to promote health, learning, and social change.
 For example:

-- In partnership with Green Chimneys, we’re conducting a series of studies to understand the impacts of animal-, horticultural- and natural-environment-based interventions on youths’ self-regulation skills and developmental health in complex treatment and special education environments.
+- In partnership with Green Chimneys, we’re conducting a series of studies to understand the impacts of animal-, horticultural- and natural-environment-based interventions on youths’ social emotional learning and developmental health in complex mental health treatment and special education environments.

 - We’re measuring the impacts of including animals in therapy on client engagement in clinical environments.

-- We’re working to identify best practices for implementing prison dog training programs and measure the impacts of these programs on inmates, staff and dogs.
+- We’re identifying best practices for implementing prison-based dog training programs and measuring the impacts of these programs on incarcerated people, prison staff, dogs, and community health.